 “Facility Fees” consist of “Residential Facility Fees” imposed and collected by the Residential District pursuant to a Joint Resolution adopted by the Districts on June 2, 2005 (the “Joint Fee Resolution”), and “Commercial Facility Fees” imposed and collected by the Commercial District pursuant to the same Joint Fee Resolution.

-Pursuant to the Joint Fee Resolution, one-time Residential Facility Fees are imposed in the amount of $3,420.68 per single-family attached or detached residential unit, and $2,052.41 per multi-family unit.
+Pursuant to the Joint Fee Resolution, one-time Residential Facility Fees are imposed in the amount of $3,591.71 per single-family (starting January 1, 2020, this fee will increase to $3,771.30 per single-family) attached or detached residential unit, and $2,155.03 per multi-family unit (starting January 1, 2020, this fee will increase to $2,262.78 per multi-family).
 Such Residential Facility Fees are due and payable on the date of issuance of building permit.

-Pursuant to the Joint Fee Resolution, one-time Commercial Facility Fees (referred to therein as non-residential Facility Fees) are imposed in the a(mount of $0.86 per gross square foot of any commercial or non-residential building.
+Pursuant to the Joint Fee Resolution, one-time Commercial Facility Fees (referred to therein as non-residential Facility Fees) are imposed in the a(mount of $0.91 per gross square foot (starting January 1, 2020, this fee will increase to $0.95 per gross square foot) of any commercial or non-residential building.
 All such Residential and Commercial Facility Fees are due and payable on the date of issuance of building permit, and are subject to an annual increase of 5% on January 1st of each year, beginning January 1, 2008.

 Unpaid Facility Fees are assessed a late penalty of 5% per month, not to exceed twenty-five percent (25%) of the amount due.
 Interest will also accrue on any outstanding Facility Fee, exclusive of such assessed late fee, at the rate of eighteen percent (18%) per annum.
 In the event of a default of a payment of a Facility Fee, the District’s statutory lien can be foreclosed in the same manner as provided for in the foreclosure of mechanics’ liens in Colorado.